-A 3D scanner is a device that analyses a real-world object or environment to collect data on its shape and possibly its appearance (e.g. color).
+A 3D scanner is a device that analyses a real-world object or environment to collect data on its shape and possibly its appearance (i.e. color and texture).
 The collected data can then be used to construct digital 3D models.
-Scanning will not produce an exact copy, but a very close copy (can be up to 1 mm off).
+Scanning will not produce an exact copy, but a very close copy (can be up to .3mm per meter off).
 If precision is necessary, then designing your object in a CAD program is highly recommended.

-Turntable Style – Optimum for scanning objects between 6″ diameter and 4″ and 8″ tall.
+Turntable Style – Optimum for scanning objects between 6″ diameter and 4″ to 8″ tall.
+We have had some success with some small items.
 The object is placed on the scanner and is slowly rotated as the scanner records the surface information.This type of scanner is only accurate up to 0.04mm (40 microns) of detail.
 We charge $50/scan.
-In some cases, we have to do multiple scans from different angles (i.e. scan the object, then rotate the object onto its side and scan again) most scanning projects do not require more than 3 scans.
+In some cases, we have to do multiple scans from different angles (i.e. scan the object, then rotate the object onto its side and scan again) to capture all sections of a part.
+Most scanning projects do not require more than 3 scans.

 3D Scanning is Perfect For